Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Further Results and Ablation Studies

 \subsection{Further Offline DV2 Results on Multitask Datasets}

-On the random multitask data, Offline DV2 learns a similar quality policy to that on the base environment, but experiences no deterioration in performance on the test environments in walker or cheetah.
+To complement the results in \Cref{tab:all_multitask}, we show additional results for Offline DV2 on medexp multitask data.
+Here, Offline DV2 learns a slightly reduced quality policy compared to that on the base environment, but experiences no deterioration in performance on the test environments in walker or cheetah.